samuelcwallace/eduproc-rubber-duck-emulator/README.md

 This software is currently being deployed on Michigan Technological University's WebTA system.
 I am currently not actively developing it.

+The perl file was written as the prototype/first version.
+It only translates to Java.
+The program was rewritten in Java in order to integrate better with WebTA.
+Both versions work, but the Java version has many more capabilities.

 For any questions on this software, contact swallace@mtu.edu or samcw@umich.edu.

 This can be modified and used for individual, non commercial use.
 If you would like to use this software for institutional use, or distribute a modification please contact ureel@mtu.edu.